Revprm/FP-PBKK/README.md

 | Revy Pramana      | 5025221252 |

 # Topic
-Our topic is making a simple E-Commerce app where users can register, login, add or delete products from the website
+Our topic is making a simple E-Commerce app where users can Add, Update or delete products from the website

 # Build